sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 ### Output definition

-As with input, commands may wish to generate output in a number of different ways.
-In Ruble, output can be specified using the **single output specifier** form:
+As with input, commands may wish to generate output in several different ways.
+In Ruble, the output can be specified using the **single output specifier** form:

 `command.output =` `OUTPUT_SPECIFIER`